 Litigation.
-Currently, we have been named along with other unaffiliated defendants in more than 270 class-action complaints involving pollution damage claims and in 15 suits involving multiple plaintiffs that allege wrongful death and other personal injuries arising out of the Macondo Well incident.
+Currently, we have been named along with other unaffiliated defendants in more than 319 class-action complaints involving pollution damage claims and in 27 suits involving multiple plaintiffs that allege wrongful death and other personal injuries arising out of the Macondo well incident.
+The majority of these suits are consolidated in a multi-district litigation proceeding in the Eastern District of Louisiana.
 The pollution damage complaints generally allege, among other things, negligence and gross negligence, property damages, and potential economic losses as a result of environmental pollution and generally seek awards of unspecified economic, compensatory, and punitive damages, as well as injunctive relief.
-The wrongful death and other personal injury complaints generally allege negligence and gross negligence and seek awards of compensatory damages, inclu ding unspecified economic damages and punitive damages.
+The wrongful de ath and other personal injury complaints generally allege negligence and gross negligence and seek awards of compensatory damages, including unspecified economic damages and punitive damages.
 We have retained counsel and are investigating and evaluating the claims, the theories of recovery, damages asserted, and our respective defenses to all of these claims.
-We intend to vigorously defend any litigation, fines, and/or penalties relating to the Macondo Well incident.
+We intend to vigorously defend any litigation, fines, and/or penalties relating to the Macondo well incident.
 Additional lawsuits may be filed against us.

 Indemnification and Insurance.
-Our contract with BP Exploration relating to the Macondo well provides for our indemnification for potential claims and expenses relating to the Macondo Well incident, including those resulting from pollution or contamination (other than claims by our employees, loss or damage to our property, and any pollution emanating directly from our equipment).
+Our contract with BP Exploration relating to the Macondo well provides for our indemnification for potential claims and expenses relating to the Macondo well incident, including those resulting from pollution or contamination (other than claims by our employees, loss or damage to our property, and any pollution emanating directly from our equipment).
 Also, under our contract with BP Exploration, we have, among other things, generally agreed to indemnify BP Exploration and other contractors performing work on the well for claims for personal injury of our employees and subcontractors, as well as for damage to our property.
-In turn, we believe that BP's other contractors performing work on the well have agreed in their contracts with BP to indemnify us for claims for personal injury of their employees or subcontractors as well as for damages to their property.
+In turn, we believe that BP Exploration is obligated to obtain agreement by other contractors performing work on the well to indemnify us for claims for personal injury of their employees or subcontractors as well as for damages to their property.
 We believe that the indemnification obligations contained in our contract are valid and binding against BP Exploration.
 BP Exploration contractually assumed responsibility for costs and expenses relating to this event, including claims for gross negligence.
 Given the potential amounts involved, however, BP Exploration and other indemnifying parties may seek to avoid their indemnification obligations.
 In particular, while we do not believe there is any justification to do so, BP Exploration, in response to our request for indemnification, has generally reserved all of its rights and stated that it is premature to conclude that it is obligated to indemnify us.
-In doing so, BP Exploration has asserted that the facts are not sufficiently developed to determine who is responsible, and have cited a variety of possible legal theories based upon the contract and facts still to be developed.
-In addition, the financial analysts and the press have speculated about the financial capacity of BP, and whether it might seek to avoid indemnification obligations in bankruptcy.
-We consider the likelihood of a BP bankruptcy to be remote.
+In doing so, BP Exploration has asserted that the facts are not sufficiently developed to determine who is responsible, and have cited a variety of pos sible legal theories based upon the contract and facts still to be developed.
+In addition, the financial analysts and the press have speculated about the financial capacity of BP, and whether it might seek to avoid indemnification obligations in bankruptcy proceedings.
+We consider the likelihood of a BP bankruptcy to